jasonacox/ProtosAI/gpu/README.md

 See the PyTorch friendly setup matrix here: https://pytorch.org/get-started/locally/

-* Nvidia GPUs use the CUDA library
+* Nvidia GPUs use the CUDA (Compute Unified Device Architecture) library
 * AMD GPUs use the ROCm (Radeon Open Compute) library
 * Apple Silicon M1/M2 GPUs use the Metal framework and PyTorch uses Apple’s Metal Performance Shaders (MPS) as a backend